felipecode/coiltraine/docs/main_modules.md

 is passed as parameter to the execution.
 There are two types of execution:

-* Regular: It starts carla process. for that running mode.
+* Regular: It starts carla process directly by executing the binary from the CARLA simulator folder.
+For that running mode, you should set the CARLA_PATH environment variable with the path to a CARLA binary folder.

-* Docker: Requires the installation
+* Docker (Recommended): Requires the [docker with carla installation](https://carla.readthedocs.io/en/latest/carla_docker/)

-For regular
+For regular execution:

-Those driving environments
+    python3 coiltraine.py --folder sample --gpus 0 -de <DrivingScenario_Town0X>

+Where the DrivingScenario is a suite class defined inside the drive/suites folder.
-define the start and end positions for driving, the number of cars and pedestrians, etc.
+Each scenario defines the start and end positions for driving, the number of cars and pedestrians, weathers etc. The Town0X is the town used on the scenario and must mach its definition, for now it is either Town01 or Town02.
- That information will define the scenario to be driven the by model inside CARLA.
- Town0X is either Town01 or Town02.

-What it does is to
+For Docker execution:

+    python3 coiltraine.py --folder sample --gpus 0 -de <DrivingScenario_Town0X> --docker carlasim/carla:version

+Where

-For instance to run the
-[CoRL 2017 benchmark](https://github.com/carla-simulator/driving-benchmarks/blob/master/Docs/benchmark_start.md/#corl-2017)
-over 4 CARLA processes on the sample experiments, run:
+Fianally, multiple instances are allowed, so you can also to run the [CoRL 2017 benchmark](https://github.com/carla-simulator/driving-benchmarks/blob/master/Docs/benchmark_start.md/#corl-2017) over 4 CARLA processes on the sample experiments, run: